Year 1 curriculum and useful information

 - Please remember to clearly label your drinks bottle, clothes and sports kit to avoid them being placed in lost property.

-- PE will take place on a Tuesday and Wednesday for this half-term.
+- PE will take place on a Wednesday and Thursday for this half-term.
 Please ensure your child comes to school in their correct PE kit including pumps or trainers, particularly when we are out on the field or playground.
-This term in PE we shall be working on our catching, throwing and hitting skills, skipping and learning some parachute games.
-We shall also be looking at dance and how to play different team games, starting to learn about tactics.
+This term in PE we shall be working on our gymnastics skills and dance skills ready for the Christmas production.

 - Children should read as much as possible at home both from the RWI reading scheme linked directly to our phonics lessons and from books they enjoy from home or from the library.
 In Year 1, children are encouraged to read for a minimum of 3 times per week for approximately 10 - 15 minutes, but the more often the better.
 Books will remain the same for several days, so please try and re-read the books and talk about them in more detail; this allows children to gain in confidence and fluency, which improves their reading speed and comprehension.